1 - 2022 | Ultimate Marketing Group

 A malware removal process is tedious and time-consuming, and over 360,000 websites should start this process soon.
 On January 18th, 2022, JetPack’s security system discovered a major breach that is used to take full control of a website.
 The discovery was made last September.
 The makers of AccessPress themes and plugins were responsible for such an error.
-The team was investigating an issue that involved a compromised site when they noticed the malicious code was contained in all the plugins and themes from this WordPress creator but just when downloaded from the AccessPress site directly.
+The team discovered that the issue involved a compromised website.
+They found that the malicious code was present in all the plugins and themes from this WordPress creator, but only when downloaded directly from the AccessPress site.
+Over 360,000 websites could be infected.

 Furthermore, they found the same theme or plugin downloaded from the WordPress repository was not infected.
 This led them to believe the AccessPress site was compromised and that the hackers injected their malicious code into all the theme and plugins.
 Upon installation of the infected theme or plugin, the malicious code created a backdoor that allows the hackers full site access.

-JetPack’s theme only investigated the themes that are freely distributed, They didn’t make a conclusion on paid premium themes.
+The JetPack team exclusively analyzed themes that are available for free distribution.
+No conclusion was reached regarding paid premium themes.
 If you have a paid version of AccessPress, you should check with the support team to see if you are affected.

 Most of the affected plugins have been patched and cleaned up, but their themes have not.
 If you use one of their themes, you should look for help to transition your site to a different theme or clean it up immediately.
-In addition to replacing the theme or updating the plugin, there are a few more steps you need to do as the hacked also infected WordPress core files.
+To fix the issue, you should not only replace the theme or update the plugin, but also take additional steps to remove the infection from the WordPress core files.

 Our 10 steps to malware removal